Saliuitl/Saliuitl/README.md

-###
-DESCRIPTION
+## DESCRIPTION
-###

 This repository contains the PyTorch implementation of Saliuitl, organized as follows:

 directories:
-cfg: contains cfg files for possible object detection victim models (YOLOv2 by default)
+cfg: contains cfg files for possible object detection victim models (YOLOv2 by default).

 checkpoints: contains the weights for the AD attack detector net.
 The weights for ResNet50 on CIFAR-10 should be placed in this folder.

 data: contains the folder structure required to run Saliuitl on the datasets introduced in the paper.
 Due to the file size, only a small amount of examples are included for each dataset.

-nets: torch models for AD and ResNet50
+nets: torch models for AD and ResNet50.

 utils: contains utils.py, a file with helper functions of object detection.

 weights: the weights for YOLOv2 should be placed in this folder.

 cfg.py, darknet.py, region_loss.py: files required to run YOLOv2 using PyTorch.